Frequently Asked Questions

 The LA Racing Dragons is comprised of people from a range of ages, occupations, and backgrounds.
 We share a common passion for the sport, desire to see the team continue to improve, and an interest to promote dragon boat racing.

-Our annual race circuit includes competitions in Long Beach, Tempe, San Francisco, and Vancouver.
-Individuals from LARD have also participated in composite teams for tournaments abroad.
+Our annual race circuit includes competitions in Long Beach, Tempe, and San Diego.
+Individuals from LARD have also participated in National teams for tournaments abroad.

-In 2003, LARD was approved for 501(c)(3) Federal Non-Profit Status and helped found the Los Angeles Pink Dragons (LAPD), an all breast cancer survivor crew - officially joining the organization in 2004.
+In 2003, LARD was approved for 501(c)(3) Federal Non-Profit Status and helped found the Los Angeles Pink Dragons (LAPD), an all breast cancer survivor crew.

 As this is a water sport, chances are you'll be getting off the boat with a little extra water weight clinging to your clothes.
 It is advised that paddlers dress in comfortable attire suitable for water sports.